LeapAheadWithRedis6-2/slides/markdown/4-list.md

 - A single List can hold over 4 billion entries.

 ---

+### List Use Cases

+- Most Recently added elements (RSS feeds, posts, updates, news, etc.)
+- Consumer-Producer pattern - Redis (lists and sets accessor can block/wait for date)
+- Anything that resembles a Queue or a Stack!

+---
 ### Adding to a List

 - You can **add** things by: